cds-snc/digital-canada-ca/content/en/blog/posts/why-canada-needs-a-digital-service.md

 ---
-title: "Why Canada needs a digital service"
+title: Why Canada needs a digital service
+description: >-
-description: "That’s why we created CDS.
+  That’s why we created CDS.
 We need a digital team that can demonstrate the art of the possible.
 A team that can get a working prototype into people’s hands quickly to see how it works and improve it based on user feedback.
-We need to put real people’s needs at the centre of how we design government services."
+We need to put real people’s needs at the centre of how we design government services.
-author: Pascale Elvas, Director
+author: 'Pascale Elvas, Director'
-date: 2017-08-03 10:00:00 -0400
+date: '2017-08-03 10:00:00 -0400'
-image: /img/cds/why-canada-needs-a-digital-service-2017.jpg
+image: /img/cds/blog/why-canada-needs-a-digital-service-2017.jpg
+image-alt: >-
-image-alt: "Ryan Androsoff, Lena Trudeau, Anatole Papadopoulos, Olivia Neal, and Pascale Elvas"
+  Ryan Androsoff, Lena Trudeau, Anatole Papadopoulos, Olivia Neal, and Pascale Elvas
-translationKey: "why-canada-needs-a-digital-service"
+translationKey: why-canada-needs-a-digital-service
+thumb: /img/cds/blog/thumb/why-canada-needs-a-digital-service-2017.jpg
+processed: 1550507384387
 ---
 For months, I’ve been working behind the scenes to stand up the Canadian Digital Service.
 Through this process, I’ve done a lot of thinking about why Canada needs a digital service organization and the potential it has to change how we design government services.